python-caldav/caldav/docs/source/index.rst

 Documentation
 =============

-To build the documentation, run:
+To build the documentation, install sphinx and run:

 .. code-block:: bash